NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 ### 1.2 Scope

 The Virtualising our Transport Networks App is a decision support tool designed to allow transport planners, road control authorities and public transport operators gain insight on effective transport decisions which support the existing network pathways by a visual analysis of the transport flow data.
 The existing system should be able to run on any browser.
 The system will display an observation on how long it takes to get to the CBD from a set origin on a map, where the zones between the origin and destination will be coloured based on an interpolation of the time taken against the distance from the origin.
 Users can add CSV data sets to the application in order to display the information.
 The goal is to deliver a web application which will display a terrain topographic map which shows how long it takes to get into the city from different sections of a region using different modes such as cars, trains and buses.
 Another potential aim is for the map to use the same units as Statistics New Zealand's census data units to further increase the effectiveness of the display analysis and apply users to make insight-driven decisions made in the transport sector.
 The regions will be therefore, adapted to show census regions, rather than the set distance zones it currently is.
-This would make it more effective for consults as decisions can be made dependent on groups of people.
+This would make it more effective for consultants as decisions can be made dependent on different and specific socio-economic groups.